SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Method

-SoNIC introduces two mechanisms that are integrated with RL-based planners using prediction-augmented observations, as illustrated in Fig. \ref{fig:overall_diagram}.
-First, we use ACI to quantify prediction uncertainties and incorporate them into \(\mathbf{m}\).
-More specifically, we employ DtACI \cite{gibbs2024conformal} as our quantification method, which provides predefined coverage of prediction errors and adapts to distributional shifts in an online manner, thus enhancing SoNIC's adaptability.
-Second, we employ CRL to guide the agents' behavior based on the uncertainty quantification.
-Instead of applying constraints on the collision rate, we constrain the cumulative intrusions of the robot into other agents’ spatial buffers, offering more behavior-level guidance and addressing the issue of sparse feedback.
+The overall pipeline of SoNIC is illustrated in Fig.~\ref{fig:overall_diagram}.
+First, we employ two different trajectory predictors: the constant velocity predictor (CV) \cite{scholler2020constant} and the Gumbel social transformer (GST) predictor \cite{huang2021learning}.
+This is to demonstrate that our algorithm can adapt to both rule-based and learning-based predictors.
+Next, we use ACI to quantify prediction uncertainties and incorporate them into \(\mathbf{m}\); subsequently, we adopt a policy network with a combined attention mechanism as proposed in \cite{liu2023intention} to process these uncertainties along with other features.
+Among the ACI methods, DtACI is the most advanced, providing state-of-the-art performance in adapting to distribution shifts online \cite{gibbs2024conformal}.
+Therefore, we choose DtACI for uncertainty quantification to further enhance SoNIC's adaptability.
+Finally, we employ CRL to guide the agents' behavior using the uncertainty quantification results.
+Instead of directly applying constraints to the collision rate, we impose constraints on cumulative intrusions of the robot into other agents’ spatial buffers.
+This approach, referred to as spatial relaxation in our paper, provides behavior-level guidance and effectively addresses the issue of sparse constraint feedback, thereby improving upon previous methods that constrained result-oriented metrics such as the collision rate.